Bessel function

-Applications of Bessel functions
+Applications

-The Bessel function is a generalization of the sine function.
-It can be interpreted as the vibration of a string with variable thickness, variable tension (or both conditions simultaneously); vibrations in a medium with variable properties; vibrations of the disc membrane, etc.

 Bessel's equation arises when finding separable solutions to Laplace's equation and the Helmholtz equation in cylindrical or spherical coordinates.
 Bessel functions are therefore especially important for many problems of wave propagation and static potentials.
 In solving problems in cylindrical coordinate systems, one obtains Bessel functions of integer order (α = n); in spherical problems, one obtains half-integer orders (α = n + 1/2).
 For example: